Riokadyd/yhou0161_9103_individual-project/README.md

 - Slide to the right to increase its range of motion.
 - Slide to the left to decrease its range of motion.

-The concert will play automatically after you open the window and will loop.
+In addition, you can control whether to play music by clicking the "Play Music" and "Stop Music" buttons.

 ## 💡 Details and Approaches